 Gains and losses on investments restricted by explicit external stipulations are reported as increases or decreases in net assets with donor restrictions.
 Gains and losses on investments where donor-imposed restrictions are met in the same year are reported as increases or decreases in net assets without donor restrictions.
-Gains and losses on perpetual trusts held by others are reported as increases or decreases in net assets with donor restrictions.
+Gains and losses on trusts held by others are reported as increases or decreases in net assets in net assets in net assets with donor restrictions.